lukeed/fannypack/README.md

 ![Fannypack](fannypack.jpg)

 # Fannypack
-> The tool belt for front-end developers
+> The tool belt for front-end developers.

 Fannypack is a lean, lightning-fast build system that suits any application.

-Fannypack comes packaged with several common CSS and JavaScript pre-processors.
+It comes packaged with several common CSS and JavaScript pre-processors.
 It's also extremely simple to add, customize, or override any task or setting.
 This makes Fannypack a preferred choice for both beginner and advanced front-end developers.

 - [Features](#features)
 - [Planned Features](#planned-features)